iblazhko/eventsourced-processmanager/README.md

 ./build.ps1 DockerCompose.Start
 ```

-Trigger the process (use example below as-is or use a random guid for
+Trigger the process (use example below as-is or use a random alphanumeric
-shipment id).
+string for shipment id).

 ```bash
 http post http://localhost:43210/{shipmentId}